Career

 freestanding ambulatory surgical and emergency centers.
 Accordingly,

-employment is expected to grow very fast in these places as health care
+employment is expected to grow fast in these places as healthcare in

-care facilities is expected to grow because of increases in the number
+in nursing care facilities is expected to grow because of increases in

-of elderly, many of whom require long-term care.
-However, this growth
+the number of older persons, many of whom require long-term care.
+Many

-of the desire of patients to be treated at home or in residential care
+elderly patients want to be treated at home or in residential care

 financial pressure on hospitals to discharge patients as soon as